 You can listen to Pastor Jason by clicking here, Pastor Jason

 Rev. Casey Southerland

 Assistant Pastor of Children and Youth Ministries

 Casey has been on staff since 1998.
 He is also a graduate of Reformed Theological Seminary.
 He and his wife Kelly have six children: Cody, Kelsey, Lucas, Madison, Julia and Micah.
 Casey leads/participates in all the camp programs for our Presbytery.
 His ministry focus is to assist families as they seek to raise godly children in the Lord.
 He also serves on the Christian Education Committee and Missions Committee.
 You can find out more by visiting the Youth Page.
 You can email Casey Southerland.

-- Jim Roughan, Liaison for the Women’s ministry and Evangelism/Outreach
+- Jim Roughan, Liaison for the Women’s Ministry

 These men have the responsibility to minister, primarily, to the physical needs in the life of the congregation and encourage service through opportunities to minister to the needs in the local community.
 They look to Acts 6 in order to fulfill those responsibilities.

 Some of the things they are able to assist in are: financial counseling, transportation, meals, minor home repair, benevolence, and encouragement.
 If you are interested in local outreach into the community or want to serve the needs in the congregation, the Deacons are the place to start.Email the Deacons